umair-gujjar/react-router-transitions/README.md

 #### transitionRouter.dismiss(location)

 Go to a location using a `dismiss` animation.
-You have to use this method when you want to simulate a "close" or a "go back" to hide a view.
+You have to use this method when you want to hide a view (ex: simulate a *close* or a *go back*).

 It doesn't add a new entry in the history.

-Internally it uses the method `router.goBack` if we have an history, else it uses `transitionRouter.swap` with a `dismiss` action.
+Internally it uses the method `router.goBack` if we have an history, it uses `transitionRouter.swap` with a `dismiss` action.

-#### swap(location, [transitionAction])
+#### transitionRouter.swap(location, [transitionAction])

-Go to a location using the default transition or the transition specified.
+Go to a location using the default transition or the transition specified in second argument.
 You have to use this method if you want to change route without affecting the history (ex: tabs, accordion..).

 It doesn't add new entry in the history.

-Internally it merge the new location with the current one and use `router.replace`.
-The transitionAction is added to the location state if specified.
+Internally it merges the new location with the current one and use `router.replace`.
+The transitionAction is added to the location state if specified, available values are "show" or "dismiss".

 #### Specify transitions

 You can specify transition associated to a view directly in the location state.
 You have to specify two transitions configuration: `showTransition` and `dismissTransition`.

-If you specified these properties in the state they will the transition used to `show` or `dismiss` the view.
+If you specified these properties they will be the transition used to `show` or `dismiss` the view.

 #### Example